eNMS-automation/eNMS/docs/source/automation/service_editor.md

 Additional information for these fields may be available using the help icon next to the field label.

-The location for the help files can specified in the `setup/properties.json`, for example:
+The location for the help files can be specified in the `setup/properties.json`, for example:

 		"help": "custom/impacting"